anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The on-site to off-site connection may also be temporary and, e.g., only available at times when workers are present on a construction side, for instance.

 PER:
-: Pledge-enrollment-request is a signature wrapped CSR, signed by the pledge that requests enrollment to a domain
+: Pledge Enrollment-Request is a signature wrapped CSR, signed by the pledge that requests enrollment to a domain.

 POP:
-: Proof-of-possession (of a private key), as defined in {{RFC5272}}
+: Proof-of-Possession (of a private key), as defined in {{RFC5272}}.

 POI:
-: Proof-of-identity, as defined in {{RFC5272}}
+: Proof-of-Identity, as defined in {{RFC5272}}.

 PVR:
-: Pledge-Voucher-Request is a request for a voucher sent to the Registrar.
+: Pledge Voucher-Request is a request for a voucher sent to the domain registrar.
 The PVR is signed by the Pledge.

 RA:
-: Registration authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.
+: Registration Authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.

 RER:
-: Registrar-enrollment-request is the CSR of a PER sent to the CA by the registrar (RA/LRA)
+: Registrar Enrollment-Request is the CSR of a PER sent to the CA by the domain registrar (RA/LRA).

 RVR:
-: Registrar-Voucher-Request is a request for a voucher signed by the Registrar to the MASA.
+: Registrar Voucher-Request is a request for a voucher signed by the domain registrar to the MASA.
 It may contain the PVR received from the pledge.

 This document includes many examples that would contain many long sequences of base64 encoded objects with no content directly comprehensible to a human reader.